Who We Are

 A qualified lawyer and retired footballer, James is now a sports administrator who has represented governing bodies, clubs and players.

-Before this, James was director of international relations and development at the Asian Football Confederation.
+Prior to this, James was director of international relations and development at the Asian Football Confederation.
 He oversaw relationships with Asia’s 46 national associations, development activities, as well as ethics and integrity at the organisation.
 He also worked for Professional Footballers Australia, managing strategic relationships with professional footballer players and legal affairs.

 As a lawyer, James practiced in the private sector in corporate governance, industrial relations and commercial litigation.
 He has a degree in business administration, minoring in finance, from Boston University (USA), a Juris Doctorate (Hons) from Bond University (Australia) and a legal diploma from the College of Law (Australia).